tdw33/Dungeon-Java-Game/doc/UserStories.md

 3rd customer meeting
 - As a player, I want to see details of the story break down into episodes: what the outcomes of the episodes are, what additional character capabilities come along with it

+4th customer meeting
+- As a player, I want to have a feature that makes gravity connected with difficulty levels (e.g. gravity changes and becomes harder to play in some areas)
+- As a player, I want to have defensive measures for my character